Roibeard-Ruadhan/alcohol-free-ireland/README.md

 - I have been in discussions with numerous interested people to help spread the concept so that it can begin to assert it's use case.
 - Looking to approach a few more prominent memebers of social media to discuss collaborating to grow the websites audience which will add more value in time to subcribers.
 - Add a profile page for subscribers to allow them to make updates.
+- Add a link so that users can share blogs or events on social media
+- Add a way for people to register at ease using a social media account

 ## **Database Layout**
 - **Posts Diagram**